-Beginning with the 2018 - 2019 school year, children who turn 5 years of age no later than August 31, 2018 following the opening of school may enroll in kindergarten.
-Children who turn 6 years of age no later than August 31st, 2018 following the opening of school may enroll in first grade.
-Exceptions for early entry into kindergarten or first grade may be considered for students who turn 5 years of age (kindergarten) or 6 years of age (first grade) on/between September 1, 2018 and October 1, 2018 and who meet the following early entry criteria:
+Children who turn 5 years of age no later than August 31 following the opening of school may enroll in kindergarten.
+Children who turn 6 years of age no later than August 31st following the opening of school may enroll in first grade.
+Exceptions for early entry into kindergarten or first grade may be considered for students who turn 5 years of age (kindergarten) or 6 years of age (first grade) on/ between September 1 and October 1 and who meet the following early entry criteria: